cscribn/package-manage/README.md

 # package-manage

-Scripts beginning with "_" are meant to be included in other scripts.
+* Scripts beginning with "_" are meant to be included in other scripts.
+* Scripts are formatted to ease copying/pasting single lines.
+The code is therefore not DRY and sometimes lines are long running.

 ## apt*

-Bash scripts that call apt to install Raspberry Pi packages.
+Bash scripts that call apt to install Raspberry Pi/Ubuntu packages.
 Different files are used for different machines.

+## brew*

+Bash scripts that call homebrew to install Mac packages.

 ### Prerequisites